A surfing mecca and beachside holiday haven

 Picnic at Ala Moana Regional Park

 Ala Moana Regional Park, across from the Ala Moana Center, packs in the family crowds thanks to its 800-metre man-made, lifeguard-staffed beach.
 It’s roomy, with ample space and facilities for picnics, barbecues and ball games.
 There’s a music pavilion, tennis courts and three concession stands.
 Extending from the beach, the Magic Island peninsula and its shallow lagoon is great for kids.

-A sacred site to Americans, the USS Arizona Memorial opens in new window marks the final resting place of 1102 of the 1177 sailors and marines aboard the battleship sunk during the Pearl Harbor attack on December 7, 1941.
+A sacred site to Americans, the USS Arizona Memorial marks the final resting place of 1102 of the 1177 sailors and marines aboard the battleship sunk during the Pearl Harbor attack on December 7, 1941.
 Among the tributes to the fallen at the memorial, which takes the form of a floating bridge above the wreck, are exhibits and displays of artefacts such as the ship’s bell.
 It’s all part of the Pearl Harbor National Memorial, which is also home to two museums and the Pearl Harbor Visitor Centre.

-Hanauma Bay Nature Preserve’ opens in new windows corals and colourful array of sea creatures – from green sea turtles and parrotfish to yellow tangs and surgeonfish – have been drawing snorkelers for generations but only relatively recently were steps taken to protect the curved bay’s finned denizens.
-Just 17km from Waikiki Beach, the preserve limits the number of visitors to 3000 per day, so it's worth getting there early for the chance to sight dozens of species (including the catchily named Humuhumunukunukuapuaa – formerly the Hawaii State Fish).
+Hanauma Bay Nature Preserve’s corals and colourful array of sea creatures – from green sea turtles and parrotfish to yellow tangs and surgeonfish – have been drawing snorkelers for generations but only relatively recently were steps taken to protect the curved bay’s finned denizens.
+Just 17km from Waikiki Beach, the preserve limits the number of visitors, so book ahead for the chance to sight dozens of species (including the catchily named Humuhumunukunukuapuaa – formerly the Hawaii State Fish).

 Distance to Waikiki 14km

-Shuttle The Roberts Hawaii Express Shuttle opens in new window will take you anywhere on Oahu from around USD $16.Back to top
+Shuttle The Roberts Hawaii Express Shuttle will take you anywhere on Oahu from around USD $23.Back to top

 When to go